-GS 531 Human Anatomy & Physiology II 4 quarter units/40 clock hours
+GS 531 Human Anatomy & Physiology II

 This course details the muscular system, anatomy and physiology of both the digestive and expiratory systems, the physiology of exercise, and energy metabolism.
 Other subjects covered in this course include cardiovascular, lymphatic, nervous, and endocrine systems.